Barath2gt/Performance-Measure-of-GPS-Navigation-Using-Breadth-First-Algorithm-Implemented-in-CUDA/README.md

 # barathgpu

-Performance Measure of GPS Navigation using Breadth First Algorithm Implemented in CUDA!
+Performance Measure of GPS Navigation using Breadth First Algorithm Implemented in CUDA!:

-The aim of this project is to measure the performance of GPS navigation using a breadth-first search (BFS) algorithm implemented using the CUDA parallel computing platform.
+#The aim of this project is to measure the performance of GPS navigation using a
+breadth-first search (BFS) algorithm implemented using the CUDA parallel computing platform.
 The BFS algorithm is one of the well-known graph traversal techniques that is widely used in various applications, including navigation systems.
 By implementing the algorithm using CUDA, we can accelerate execution speeds by utilizing the parallel processing capacity of contemporary GPUs.

-To evaluate the effectiveness of the GPS navigation algorithm, we will use a set of test cases with different input sizes and complexity levels.
+#To evaluate the effectiveness of the GPS navigation algorithm, we will use a set of
+test cases with different input sizes and complexity levels.
 We will analyze the algorithm's runtime and memory requirements of the algorithm using different hardware configurations, including CPU and the GPU systems.
 The output result will be compared